| HOURS PER WEEK|

 In order for us to be able to help, we do need to understand what exactly it is you wish to accomplish.

 Do you want to become a skydive instructor, compete at the world-championship, get an aviation business off the ground, run a drop-zone, need networking assistance in the industry, or do you simply watt to be the best you can personally be in any particular area of the sport?

 In the same token, we need to understand where you and where your project stand right now:

 is the ball rolling already or are we dealing with a start-up, what do you bring to the game in terms of relevant experience, skill, know-how, cash, equipment, time and man-power?

-Once we do have a clear picture of the prevailing circumstances, we can start working out a plan together.
+Once we do have a clear picture of the prevailing circumstances, we can start working on a battle plan together.

 Let us know.
-Chances are we have somebody in Flight Club who has been there and done that and thus, knows what to do.
+Chances are, we have somebody in Flight Club, who has been there and done that and thus, knows exactly what to do.

 EXPEDITE YOUR MOTOR-SKILLS DEVELOPMENT WITH SUPPLEMENTAL FREE-FALL SIMULATOR TRAINING.

 For skydiving students wishing to expedite their motor-skills development with supplemental free-fall simulator training, the Flight Club skydiving school offers tunnel coaching in any of the Moscow region wind tunnels to preferential rates.